5 stars

 Owner/Operator LMIA-based work visas

-Owner/Operator work permits are available to foreign investors who wish to purchase a business or establish a new business in Canada and who want to work in that business in a managerial position.
-Typically, these professionals aim to immigrate to Canada permanently.
-Investors who are granted this type of visa will be required to become an employee of his/her Canadian company.
+Owner/Operator work permits are available to foreign entrepreneurs and investors who wish to purchase a business or establish a new business in Canada and who want to work in that business in a managerial position.
+Typically, these professionals aim to immigrate to Canada permanently and obtain permanent resident status.
+Investors who are granted this type of visa will be required to become employees of his/her Canadian company.
 This means that the company must demonstrate that it is able to pay the applicant a wage that meets Canada’s median wage requirements for that occupation.

 This is a two-step application.
 First, a businessperson must apply to the Employment and Skill Development Canada (ESDC) office to obtain a positive Labour Market Impact Assessment (LMIA).
 Once they have received a positive LMIA, the applicant can obtain a work visa that is valid for up to 2 years.

-Once a work visa is obtained, in most cases, the applicant will be in a position to apply for permanent residence through the Express Entry program.
+Once a work visa is obtained, the applicant can obtain permanent residence and usually apply for permanent residence through the Express Entry program.

 Advantages of the Owner-Operator Program: